BC FIRE CODE COMPLIANCE

 “Fire and life safety systems are required in buildings to protect both the occupants and responding fire fighters.
 Companies and people that intentionally do not test and maintain these systems place both occupants and responding fire fighters at risk,” Jessop said in the release.
 Toronto Fire Services is monitoring all fire protection companies that are hired by owners to protect buildings across the city, he added.

-In late July of this year, Premium Fire Protection of Calgary has been charged with non-compliance of the Alberta Fire Code.
-This case is due in court in September.
+In late July 2019, Premium Fire Protection of Calgary has been charged with non-compliance of the Alberta Fire Code.
+This case is due in court in September 2019.
 This case also charges employees of the company but more importantly also charges some building owners that hired the service company to perform the testing and inspecting of the buildings. https://www.cbc.ca/news/canada/calgary/fire-code-violations-charges-premium-protection-calgary-1.5228924

 “It’s the first time, as far as we’re aware, that these types of charges have been laid in the province of Alberta for the operation of a company in this manner,” city prosecutor Paul Frank said during a media briefing Monday.
 Several large retail stores that hired the company to install safety systems were handed 15 fines under the provincial act.